tomita-ychr/simple-selenium-checker/README.md

 #### check|uncheck

-`check` action check radio and checkbox. `uncheck` unchecks the checkbox.
+`check` action check radio and checkbox. `uncheck` action unchecks the checkbox.
 You can not uncheck the radio.
 Although it can be checked by `click`, it is convenient because it does not do anything when already checked values is specified.

 ```js